wpsharks/s2member-kb/tutorials/2015/157-pci-compliance.md

 #### The Short Version (Simplified)

 It means you’ve paid a security scanning company (such as [McAfee® Secure](http://www.mcafeesecure.com) or [TrustGuard](http://s2member.com/r/trustguard/)) to scan your server routinely, and that you address any security vulnerabilities that your security scans reveal.
-It also means that you are filing PCI Compliance Reports (normally with assistance provided by these companies) after your scans are all green; i.e.., once there are no remaining issues.
+It also means that you are filing PCI Compliance Reports (normally with assistance provided by these companies) after your scans are all green.

 #### Additional Details (Security Standards Council)